OXID-eSales/module-template/README.md

 - A logged in user will be able to set a custom greeting depending on module setting.
 Press the button on start page and be redirected to a module controller which handles the input.
 - User custom greetings are saved via shop model save method.
 We subscribe to BeforeModelUpdate to track how often a user changed his personal greeting.
 - Tracking of this information will be done in a new database table to serve as an example for module's own shop model.
-- Module will extent a model basket and log an item into basket depending on module setting.
+- Module will extend the shop's basket model to add info to module specific log file when an item is added into basket.
+Logging  can be enabled or disabled depending on module setting.
 - Module will have console command `oetemplate:logger:read` to read log file.

 ```bash